dat-ecosystem-archive/DEPs/proposals/0000-peer-discovery.md

 Multicast DNS (mDNS) resolves host names to IP addresses within small networks without a local name server.
 It is a zero-configuration service, using essentially the same interfaces, packet formats and operating semantics as unicast DNS.
 The mDNS protocol is published as [RFC 6762](https://tools.ietf.org/html/rfc6762) and is built on multicast UDP.

-Dat treats Hypercore public keys as domain names on the mDNS protocol.
-Therefore, peer discovery is an IP lookup for a given public key name.
-Currently the public key is encoded to hex and truncated to 40 bytes.
+Dat treats discovery-keys as domain names on the mDNS protocol.
+Therefore, peer discovery is an IP lookup for a given discovery-key name.
+Currently the discovery-key is encoded to hex and truncated to 40 bytes.
 The domain name format used is:

 ```
-{PUBKEY}.dat.local
+{DISCOVERY_KEY}.dat.local
 ```

 Dat uses the `TXT` record type.
-A query is submitted as a simple `TXT` query for `{PUBKEY}.dat.local`.
+A query is submitted as a simple `TXT` query for `{DISCOVERY_KEY}.dat.local`.
 The response provides a peer-listing which will only include the local node, if it is actively hosting the requested Hypercore.

 ### TXT data encoding